choity-tata/423/README.md

 ## 1. Main Menu & Navigation
 The game begins with a main menu offering options: Play, Explore, Compete, and Exit.
 Players use the UP/DOWN arrow keys to navigate and Enter/Space to select.
 The HUD consistently displays Lives and Score, with Collisions shown during races.
 #$ 2.
 Camera Control
-Players can pause the game with P. The camera defaults to third-person but supports left, right, and front angles.
+The camera defaults to third-person but supports left, right, and front angles.
 First-person mode can be toggled with F for immersive gameplay.
 ## 3. Play Mode (Single Race)
 Players choose from 3 tracks:
 *	Sunny Oval (trees)